The NZIL Guide to Applying for a Partner of a New Zealander Resident Visa

 - The immigration officer is not satisfied that your relationship is genuine and stable

-- The immigration officer is not satisfied you have lived with one another for the required period of time
+- The immigration officer is not satisfied that you have lived with one another for the required period of time

 - Either you or your partner are already married or in a civil union with another person

-NZIL can help you figure out your options for migrating to New Zealand and ensure that you do everything right the first time – saving you frustration and added expenses.
+NZIL can provide expert advice and take the guesswork out of your visa application.
+We can help you figure out your options for migrating to New Zealand and ensure that your application is correct and complete – saving you frustration and unnecessary added expenses.

 Concerned about your Partnership Visa application?
 Get it checked for eligibility by a professional at NZIL.
 We’ll ensure you and your partner have the best chance of success!
 Contact NZIL today.